YurunChen/yurunchen.github.io/_pages/about.md

 # 🔥 News
-- *2024.06*: &nbsp;🎉🎉 My paper was Accepted by Transaction on Service Compution!
+- *2024.06*: &nbsp;🎉🎉 Our paper was Accepted by Transaction on Service Compution!

 # 📝 Publications